-2. Bloodshot eyes and blindness
+Bloodshot eyes and blindness

-Alcohol won’t just irritate the blood vessels in your skin.
-It can also irritate the blood vessels in the surface of your eyes and cause them to enlarge.
-But if it’s not bad enough that alcohol can cause broken blood vessels and bloodshot eyes, it can also take away your eyesight altogether.
+On top of the bloodshot appearance, excessive alcohol use can also take away your eyesight altogether.
 Alcohol deprives the body of vitamins A and B1.
-A B1 deficiency can cause weakness or paralysis of the eye muscles while a vitamin A deficiency can cause retinal damage and blindness.
+A B1 deficiency can cause weakness or paralysis of the eye muscles, while a vitamin A deficiency can cause retinal damage and blindness.

-4. Dry, brittle hair and hair loss
+Dry, brittle hair and hair loss

-Long-term alcohol abuse will cause repeated dehydration, which will be obvious in your hair, skin, and nails.
+Long-term alcohol abuse will cause repeated dehydration, which will be evident in your hair, skin, and nails.
 Not only will alcohol abuse and dehydration cause your hair to split and break off, but it can also trigger a zinc deficiency in your body, which can cause your hair to fall out.